+PLANNING PROCESS POLICIES:

-- It is the policy of Council: PROVIDED: 7.3.1 That local office is the policy of Council: PROVIDED IN THE INCOME.
-7.3.1 That local official plans and comprehensive zoning bylaws shall be brought into conformity with the Plan in accordance with the Planning Act. - 7.3.2 That when considering local official plan and Regional official plan policies, the more restrictive policies shall apply. - 7.3.3 To work with communities, agencies, and governments to co-ordinate the planning review process by measures such as engaging early in the process, eliminating duplication, coordinating reviews, simplifying procedures and resolving conflicts. - 7.3.4 To support local official plan and secondary plan policies that are more specific or restrictive than this Plan, provided: - a.
-Such policies are consistent with the general intent and provisions of the Plan and applicable Provincial Plans: - b.
+7.3.1 That local official plans and comprehensive zoning bylaws shall be brought into conformity with the Plan in accordance with the Planning Act.

+7.3.2 That when considering local official plan and Regional official plan policies, the more restrictive policies shall apply.

+7.3.3 To work with communities, agencies, and governments to co-ordinate the planning review process by measures such as engaging early in the process, eliminating duplication, coordinating reviews, simplifying procedures and resolving conflicts.

+7.3.4 To support local official plan and secondary plan policies that are more specific or restrictive than this Plan, provided:

+- a.
+Such policies are consistent with the general intent and provisions of the Plan and applicable Provincial Plans; - b.
 Policies on agriculture, mineral aggregate and wayside pits may not be more restrictive than the Oak Ridges Moraine Conservation Plan; and, - c.
-Policies on the agricultural system, non-renewable resources and lot creation may not be more restrictive than the Greenbelt Plan.
+Policies on the agricultural system, non-renewable resources may not be more restrictive than the Greenbelt Plan, as they apply to agricultural uses and mineral aggregate resources, respectfully.